Shahrukh-Chishti/Shahrukh-Chishti.github.io/maths/Sparsity-Fractals/Sparse-Fractals.md

 # Sparsity Fractals
 Each of the following plots show multiple extension of representation capacity $N$.
 It present reverse infinity perspective.
 The abscissa (X - axis) doesn't show number encoded $x$, but index position of that number in the series.
+While, the Y-axis marks number of zeros in the representation of $x$.

 *dynamic plots are heavy, so for ease, we show png*
 ## Arithmetic progression